 Beginning in the 2000s, members of the PPP began to split apart due to ideological differences and eventually formed a new center-leaning party, the Alliance for Change (AFC).
 In 2011, the PNC created a campaign to expand beyond just the Afro-Guyanese population.
 The slightly more inclusive coalition was named A Partnership for National Unity (APNU).
 In the 2011 elections, the still larger party, the PPP won the presidency through their candidate Donald Ramotar, with the APNU and AFC holding a majority in parliament.
-Controlling parliament, the APNU and AFC would block actions of the PPP government and called cases of corruption into investigation (Stabroek News, 2015).
+Controlling parliament, the APNU and AFC would block actions of the PPP government and called for the investigation into cases of corruption within the PPP party (Stabroek News, 2015).
 The opposition parties with a minor lead in parliament in 2014 worked together to demand a no-confidence vote in protest of the alleged corrupt government spending of Ramotar’s administration.
-In response to the no-confidence vote proposition, Ramotar took action to as he explained to give “democracy a better opportunity to breathe” and open the door to negotiations while accusing the opposition of viewing “their own narrow political agenda as more important to them than the national agenda, the development of the country” (Gupta, 2014).
+In response to the no-confidence vote proposition, Ramotar took action to, as he explained, give “democracy a better opportunity to breathe” and open the door to negotiations while accusing the opposition of viewing “their own narrow political agenda as more important to them than the national agenda, the development of the country” (Gupta, 2014).
 To do this, Ramotar prorogued parliament, a constitutional measure that suspends rather than dissolves parliament for up to 6 months.
-This move was considered an act of dictatorship according to the PPP’s opposition.
+This move was considered an act of dictatorship according to the PPP’s opposing parties.
 The no-confidence vote was won by a one-person majority in the 65 person parliament, and gave retired GDF senior officer under Burnham, David A. Granger, the Presidency.
 Granger was also a strong proponent in leading the opposition against Ramotar (Gupta, 2014).

 The fragility of Guyana’s government is only proving to be more brittle.
 In recent years, ExxonMobil and other oil giants became interested in Guyana as a rich resource for Petroleum.
 After initial surveys in 2017 by ExxonMobil, Hess and China National Offshore Oil Company, petroleum experts announced approximately 1.4 billion barrels of oil mixed with natural gas rendering Guyana’s oil field comparable to some of the largest fields drilled in Latin America (Krauss, 2017).
 In the midst of these findings, another no-confidence vote was brought up in parliament, this time against Granger.
-The opposition blames Granger for not fighting corruption to the fullest extent and timeline he promised at the beginning of his presidency as well as “mismanaging the country’s oil resources and granting Exxon overly generous contract terms” (Reuters Staff, 2019).
-The IMF reports an estimate that by 2024, the oil sector will account for 40% of Guyana’s gross domestic products.
-In the emerging oil empire, an already fragile democracy now must learn to navigate the implications of the massive oil field findings and the economic politics that will follow, both domestically, and internationally.
+The opposition blamed Granger for not fighting corruption to the fullest extent following his proposed timeline from his first days in office as well as “mismanaging the country’s oil resources and granting Exxon overly generous contract terms” (Reuters Staff, 2019).
+The IMF reports an estimate that by 2024, the oil sector will account for 40% of Guyana’s Gross Domestic Products.
+In the emerging oil empire, an already fragile democracy now must learn to navigate the implications of massive oil field findings and the economic politics that will follow, both domestically and internationally.
 As the vote of no-confidence against Granger was upheld, elections were initiated almost two years before Granger’s constitutional term would be complete.
 The elections will be held on March 2nd, 2020.

-The international implications of the vote of no confidence in the midst of a scramble to monetize the recently discovered Guyanese oil are immense.
-Diplomats from the United States, Great Britain, and the E.U. released a statement that “the (vote of no confidence) comes at great cost to the people of Guyana.
+The international implications of the vote of no-confidence in the midst of a scramble to monetize the recently discovered Guyanese oil were immense.
+Diplomats from the United States, Great Britain, and the E.U. released a statement that “the (vote of no-confidence) comes at great cost to the people of Guyana.
 The prevailing political uncertainty undermines Guyanese institutions, compromises economic opportunities and delays development… It also hinders our ability to support Guyana’s development needs” (Reuters Staff, 2019).
 The United States provides approximately $5.4 million in aid to Guyana in terms of health services and education and is an important economic partner for the country.